etcd-io/etcd/Documentation/api.md

 X-Raft-Term: 1
 ```

 - `X-Etcd-Index` is the current etcd index as explained above.
+When request is a watch on key space, `X-Etcd-Index` is the current etcd index when the watch starts, which means that the watched event may happen after `X-Etcd-Index`.
 - `X-Raft-Index` is similar to the etcd index but is for the underlying raft protocol
 - `X-Raft-Term` is an integer that will increase whenever an etcd master election happens in the cluster.
 If this number is increasing rapidly, you may need to tune the election timeout.
 See the [tuning][tuning] section for details.